fletchjp/MERG-Arduino-Software/TestTasks/Readme.md

 # TestTasks

-I want to test the use of TaskManagerIO with the Raspberry Pi Pico RP2040
+I want to test the use of IOAbstraction and TaskManagerIO with the Raspberry Pi Pico RP2040

 ## simpleTasks